-Each summer, for the past three years, CCB has been the leading sponsor—providing both human and financial resources—for Participatory Action Research (PAR) projects in Brooklyn neighborhoods where health disparities are most evident.
+CCB has been a leading sponsor—providing both human and financial resources—for Participatory Action Research (PAR) projects in Brooklyn neighborhoods where health disparities are most evident.
 Based on the premise that those most affected by issues have the most insight into how best to find solutions that benefit the community as a whole, the PAR projects lift up the lived experiences and intelligence of community members.

-Each of the three projects completed to date have produced community-generated recommendations for improving health and wellness and united community stakeholders, labor unions, community-based organizations, elected officials, and others on a range of issues.
+Each PAR report to date has produced community-generated recommendations for improving health and wellness and united community stakeholders, labor unions, community-based organizations, elected officials, and others on a range of issues.
 Findings from the PAR projects have also shed light on a need for Brooklyn’s stakeholders to work together to leverage the infrastructure and relationships built through DSRIP.
 Greater unity and a more comprehensive vision among stakeholders will allow us to tackle long-running, interrelated issues and to drive change in more proactive and collaborative ways.

 We believe that PAR is an important part of the continuum of investments being made in New York’s health system.
 By building the leadership, knowledge and civic infrastructure that are crucial to their success, efforts like PAR can reshape the health care system to address not just physical health more effectively, but the economic, social, and cultural factors that so strongly influence the wellbeing of Brooklyn residents of all ages.